 He has held several leadership positions in a number of national peer recognized organizations.
-He is the president (2017-2018) of the American Society of Pediatric Otolaryngology (ASPO).
-He has served on the Board of Directors, as Treasurer and has been a part of several other committees.
-ASPO is the leading national and international professional organization representing children’s ear, nose, and throat disorders.
+He is the past president (2017-2018) of the American Society of Pediatric Otolaryngology (ASPO).
+He has served on the Board of Directors, as Treasurer and several committees.
+ASPO is the leading national and international professional organization representing children’s ear, nose and throat disorders.
 He has served as president of the Florida Society of Otolaryngology, president of the Society of Ear, Nose, and Throat Advances in Children (SENTAC) and as past president of the American Lung Association of NE Florida.
 He served as chairman of the executive committee of the American Academy of Pediatrics, section on Otolaryngology.

-He has held several academic appointments at Mercer University, Mayo Clinic, and the University of Florida.
+He has held several academic appointments at Mercer University, Mayo Clinic and the University of Florida.
 He is currently a Courtesy Assistant Professor of Pediatrics at the University of Florida and faculty for the Cleft Lip/Palate and Craniofacial Program of the University of Florida-Jacksonville.
 Dr. Maddern was the developer and medical director for the regional children’s cochlear implant team and helped develop and implement the Newborn Hearing Screening Program for Florida.
 He also served on the State of Florida Task Force on Newborn Hearing Screening Program.
-He is a reviewer/surveyor for the Children’s Surgical Verification program of the American College of Surgeons, a national accreditation program dedicated to improving surgical quality for children.
+He is an associate/surveyor for the Children’s Surgical Verification program of the American College of Surgeons, a national accreditation program dedicated to improving surgical quality for children.

-He has been married to his lovely wife, Barbara, for 35+ years and has 3 grown children.
-His outside interests include fishing, gourmet cooking, and skiing.
+He has been married to his lovely wife, Barbara, for 40+ years and has 3 grown children.
+His outside interests include fishing, gourmet cooking and skiing.
 He is a charter Jaguars season ticket holder.